Jolt Action

 Azael Martinez was born in Ciudad Juarez, but relocated to Fort Worth early in life.
 Being raised in a poverty stricken household and in a poverty stricken neighborhood, he experienced first hand the hardships that are faced within marginalized and impoverished communities.
 This has caused him to seek ways to aid in bringing about positive change to these primarily black and brown communities, leading him to a position as a DFO at Jolt.
 He is currently finishing his last semester at TCC before pursuing a degree in anthropology.
 His hobbies are playing music, watching anime, and hiking.

-Josue Rosa
+Jay Rosa

 Deputy Field Organizer